 - Overall: The overall for the event will be awarded to the overall winner of the race, regardless of class entered.

 - Podium: The top three overall finishers will be recognized on the podium for each race.

 - Burnouts on the podium are prohibited.
 Violation of this provision will result in a penalty, including but not limited to fine and/or disqualification.

 - Results: Teams have 30 minutes to finish the race after the overall winner takes the checkered flag.
 A Team may question the results within the 30-minute period following posting of the final results.
 After 30 minutes, awards will be given out and results will be final unless a protest is pending.

-- Impound: After the race, the top three overall teams, as well as any other team requested by an official to do so, must leave their machines at a designated impound area until released by the official.
+- Impound: If directed, the top three overall teams, as well as any other team requested by an official to do so, must leave their machines at a designated impound area until released by the official.

 - Protests must be in writing and specify the grounds for the protest.